django-hijack/django-hijack/docs/configuration.md

 # Notification bar
-The template used for the notification bar is named "hijack/notifications.html", or "hijack/notifications_bootstrap.html" if Bootstrap is enabled.
+The template used for the notification bar is named `hijack/notification.html`.

-## Bootstrap
-If your project uses Bootstrap, you may want to set `HIJACK_USE_BOOTSTRAP = True` in your project settings.
-Django Hijack will use a Bootstrap notification bar that does not overlap with the default navbar.

-## Disabling the notification bar
-You can temporarily disable the notification bar by setting `HIJACK_DISPLAY_WARNING = False`.
+By default, we chose a notification design based on Material's snackbar.
+However, you alter the template to better suite your layout.

+The `HIJACK_INSERT_BEFORE` setting allows you to alter at which point of the DOM the notification is injected.
+Default: `</body>`.

 # Permissions
 By default, only superusers are allowed to hijack other users.